TingyiZhang/Amazon-Movie-Star-Ratings-Prediction/README.md

 The goal of this competition is to predict star rating associated with user reviews from Amazon Movie Reviews using the available features.

-The models are restricted to classifiers, deep learning models are not allow for this competition.
+The models are restricted to classical machine learning models that covered in class, deep learning models are not allow for this competition.

 ## Model Selection
 - LinearSVC